Queen of the South F.C.: Records

-First ever Scottish League Match under floodlights: Rangers versus Queen of the South; Ibrox Park; 7 March 1956; Rangers 8 Queens 0; Rangers player Don Kitchenbrand scored five goals in this match.
+First ever Scottish League Match under floodlights: Rangers versus Queen of the South; Ibrox Park; 7 March 1956; Rangers 8 Queen of the South 0; Rangers player Don Kitchenbrand scored five goals in this match.

 Highest free standing floodlights in Scottish football: Queens floodlights were first used on 29 October 1958 and at 85 ft high they are the tallest in Scotland.
 To mark the occasion Preston North End sent a team north for a friendly match.

 Highest terrace in Scottish football: Following the trend towards all seater stadia, the height differential between the lowest and highest step on the Portland Drive terrace, records this as the highest remaining terrace in Scottish football.